testuserongithubxd/STEALTHAPI/README.md

 ## Networking

 ### `Stealth.FetchContent(url)`
 Performs a synchronous HTTP GET request and returns the response body.
-Uses WinINet internally — works for any public URL.
+Works for any public URL.

 | | |
 |---|---|